List of Pro Bono Legal Service Providers | Recognition & Accreditation Roster

 Reports | Self Help Materials

-OLAP administered programs do not generally provide pro bono legal representation to individuals in immigration proceedings.
-Through the legal orientation programs, OLAP administers programs to help detained adults (LOP) or the adult caregivers of children (LOPC) in immigration proceedings learn about the immigration court process.
+OLAP administers the legal orientation and helpdesk programs to provide detained adults (LOP) or the adult caregivers of children (LOPC) in immigration removal proceedings with information about the immigration court process and their obligations.
 Where available, these programs also facilitate access to pro bono representation.

-Additionally, OLAP oversees the National Qualified Representative Program (NQRP), a nationwide program to provide Qualified Representatives to certain unrepresented respondents detained by the DHS who are found by an Immigration Judge or the BIA to be mentally incompetent to represent themselves in immigration proceedings.
+Through the pilot innovation programs, OLAP oversees the National Qualified Representative Program (NQRP), a nationwide program to provide qualified representatives to certain unrepresented individuals detained by Immigration and Customs Enforcement whom an immigration judge or the BIA have determined to be mentally incompetent to represent themselves in immigration removal proceedings.

 For more information on OLAP’s programs and initiatives, please send an email to: